RaphaelIsaiah/freeCodeCamp-Journey/Data Visualization/Data Visualization with D3/README.md

 - In SVG, a rect shape is colored with the fill attribute.
 It supports hex codes, color names, and rgb values, as well as more complex options like gradients and transparency.
 - D3 lets you label a graph element, such as a bar, using the SVG text element.

+### Create a Scatterplot with SVG Circles

+- A scatter plot is another type of visualization.
+It usually uses circles to map data points, which have two values each.
+These values tie to the x and y axes, and are used to position the circle in the visualization.
+- SVG has a circle tag to create the circle shape.
+It works a lot like the rect elements you used for the bar chart.
+- A `circle` in SVG has three main attributes.
+The `cx` and `cy` attributes are the coordinates.
+They tell D3 where to position the center of the shape on the SVG.
+The radius (`r` attribute) gives the size of the `circle`.
+- Just like the `rect` `y` coordinate, the `cy` attribute for a circle is measured from the top of the SVG, not from the bottom.
+- All three attributes can use a callback function to set their values dynamically.
+Remember that all methods chained after `data(dataset)` run once per item in `dataset`.
+The `d` parameter in the callback function refers to the current item in `dataset`, which is an array for each point.
+You use bracket notation, like `d[0]`, to access the values in that array.